 The right of a party to obtain the expert’s notes prior to the trial is not settled under the law.
 However many orders of appointment give the parties that right, and unless appealed or stayed, the order of appointment is a court order that must be followed.

-In my opinion it would be foolish not to at least try to get the notes if the report is unfavorable as to your client (however the notes are sometimes almost completely illegible).
+In my opinion it would be foolish not to at least try to get the notes if the report is unfavorable as to your client.

 With sufficient experience you will be able to determine whether the expert “got it right” or “got it wrong”.
-Although your ethical duties towards your client are the same in either case, if the expert “got it right” you may wish to advise your client to try to settle, while if the expert “got it wrong” you should be thinking about possible disqualification of the expert, or hiring your own expert to rebut the court appointed expert.
+If the expert “got it right” you may wish to advise your client to try to settle, while if the expert “got it wrong” you should be thinking about making a motion for possible disqualification of the expert, or hiring your own expert to rebut the court appointed expert.

 Things to look at in that area are, did the expert spend about the same amount of time interviewing each of the parents?
 Did the expert investigate collaterals, especially obvious collaterals?